google-ai-edge/model-explorer/src/custom_element_demos/README.md

-# Model Explorer Visualizer demos
+# Demos for Model Explorer Visualizer NPM package

 This directory contains four demos showcasing the usage of the `<model-explorer-visualizer>` custom element from the